mosajjal/dnsmonster/README.md

 - Can use Linux's `afpacket` and zero-copy packet capture.
 - Supports BPF
-- Can fuzz source IP to enhance privacy
+- Can mask IP to enhance privacy
 - Can have a pre-processing sampling ratio
 - Can have a list of "skip" `fqdn`s to avoid writing some domains/suffix/prefix to storage, thus improving DB performance
 - Can have a list of "allow" domains to only log hits of certain domains in Clickhouse/Stdout/File
 - Modular output with different logic per output stream.
-Currently stdout/file/clickhouse
+See [Supported Outputs](#supported-outputs)
 - Hot-reload of skip and allow domain files
 - Automatic data retention policy using ClickHouse's TTL attribute
-- Built-in dashboard using Grafana
+- Simple Grafana dashboard for Clickhouse tables
 - Can be shipped as a single, statically-linked binary
 - Ability to be configured using Env variables, command line options or configuration file
 - Ability to sample output metrics using ClickHouse's SAMPLE capability